 Dear Domestic Marketing Team at 20th Century Fox,

-I happen to think your campaign of your recent release, “Date Night” is a classic case of movie marketing miscommunication.
+In my (evolving) professional opinion, the campaign of your recent release, “Date Night” is a classic case of movie marketing miscommunication.
 I happened to be in NY a month ago in Times Square and saw much of the outdoor space filled with “Date Night” creative like the one below (nice job on the media buy).

 But, I wrote the film off because this particular image didn’t intrigue or inform me enough about the film’s plot.
 I figured I’d seen Steve Carell in “The 40 Year Old Virgin” so this one might be similar.
 And Tina Fay?
 What’s she doing not impersonating Sarah Palin?
 “Whatever,” I thought.